It used to be that you could just vomit out your thoughts to paper (or keyboard) and people cared about you (or your thoughts) enough to read it.

 If you’re talking about the hottest new topic in your blog niche, it will catch your readers’ attention because fewer people are talking about it.

-Rather than giving straight facts or a general overview about a particular topic, consider being a little more polarizing if you have a strong opinion.
+Rather than giving straight facts or a general overview of a particular topic, consider being a little more polarizing if you have a strong opinion.
 Your audience wants (and deserves) your honesty!

 Here are some examples from various blog topics: